xrcyz/Knowledge-Base/README.md

 How might one formulate this as an LSTM?

-In the implementation below I am using memory as a one-hot vector of the current state.
-I suppose it might be possible to map the states to vertices on a 3-cube, but my brain isn't quite there yet.
+With memory as a one-hot vector representing the current state:

 ```js